kubernetes/contributor-site/content/en/events/2023/kcseu/faq.md

 ### I have an idea for a session

-Most of the Summit will be unconference-style, so you will have an opportunity to propose a session the morning of the Summit.
-However, we have a couple of time slots for plenary sessions around the unconference ones, so if you have a topic that you think needs the whole community's attention, please [add it to the issue](TODO).
+Most of the Summit will be unconference-style, so you will have an opportunity to propose a session closer to the Summit itself.
+If you have an idea for a talk, workshop or panel please post your idea to the unconference issue or the CFP form once they become available.

 ### My SIG wants to meet at the Summit